French and Benelux stocks-Factors to watch on Aug 3

 SOLOCAL

-A group of minority shareholders on Tuesday said it would oppose a debt restructuring unveiled this week by French online communication and directories company SoLocal , previously known as PagesJaunes.
+A group of minority shareholders on Tuesday said it would oppose a debt restructuring unveiled this week by French online communication and directories company SoLocal LOCAL.PA, previously known as PagesJaunes.

 Pan-European market data: European Equities speed guide...................
 FTSE Eurotop 300 index..............................
 DJ STOXX index......................................
 Top 10 STOXX sectors...........................
 Top 10 EUROSTOXX sectors......................
 Top 10 Eurotop 300 sectors.....................
 Top 25 European pct gainers.......................
 Top 25 European pct losers........................